 Lactated Ringer’s (LR) is a balanced crystalloid solution created by Dr. Sydney Ringer in the 1880s using ex-vivo frog hearts.
-It contains sodium, chloride, lactate, potassium, and calcium to yield an osmolarity of 273 mOsm/L (human plasma is ~ 290 mOsm/L).
-In the OR and ICU, I preferentially use LR over saline in most cases as a resuscitation and maintenance fluid.
+It contains sodium, chloride, lactate, potassium, and calcium, yielding an osmolarity of 273 mOsm/L (human plasma is ~ 290 mOsm/L).
+In the OR and ICU, I preferentially use balanced crystalloids like LR over saline in most cases as a resuscitation fluid.

-LR provides some degree of intravascular volume expansion to augment perfusion in addition to sodium lactate – a substrate the body can metabolize under stress (ie, ischemia related to hypoperfusion) that, when oxidized in a functional liver, will generate bicarbonate equivalents that can help mitigate metabolic acidosis.
-Keep in mind that ongoing resuscitation to promote adequate delivery, uptake, and utilization of oxygen is still necessary to clear endogenously produced lactate.
+LR provides some degree of intravascular volume expansion in addition to sodium lactate – a substrate that can generate bicarbonate equivalents with oxidative metabolism.
+Remember that ongoing resuscitation to promote adequate delivery, uptake, and utilization of oxygen is still necessary to clear lactate produced endogenously.

 There is some controversy about using LR in patients with hyperkalemia (> 5.5 mEq/L); however, due to potassium’s volume of distribution being larger than the extracellular fluid compartment and equilibration between the intra/extracellular compartments, potassium levels will trend DOWN towards 4 mEq/L (the K+ concentration in LR).
 Also, these patients tend to be acidotic.
 A saline (chloride) load can potentially complicate matters with a superimposed non-anion gap, hyperchloremic metabolic acidosis.

-Last, remember we’re NOT infusing lactic ACID.
-Sodium lactate can be used as a fuel by organs like the heart and produces bicarbonate equivalents (see aforementioned).
-However, LR CAN affect lactate lab values which I often assess in the OR and ICU (ie, sepsis).
+Last, remember we are not infusing lactic acid.
+Sodium lactate can be used as a fuel by organs like the heart, producing bicarbonate equivalents (see aforementioned).
+However, LR can affect lactate lab values which I often assess in the OR and ICU.

 Drop me a comment below with questions! 🙂